VenimK/rustdesk_builder_windows/README.md

 I've tested this on a Laptop with Win11 >Version 21H2.

-On The First RUn you 'll get a Rustdesk Installer
+On The First RUN you 'll get a Rustdesk Installer
 On The Second RUN you 'll get a portable version